Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Point Clare is below national average.
-Median income is $49,769 and average income is $64,661.
-This contrasts with Greater Sydney's median of $60,817 and average of $83,003.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes as of September 2025 would be approximately $54,179 (median) and $70,390 (average).
-From the 2021 Census, household, family and personal incomes rank modestly in Point Clare, between 39th to 42nd percentiles.
-Income brackets indicate that 28.6% of residents earn between $1,500 and $2,999 (1,154 individuals), consistent with broader trends showing 30.9% in the same category.
-Housing affordability pressures are severe, with only 83.7% of income remaining, ranking at 43rd percentile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Point Clare is below the national average.
+The median income is $49,769 while the average income stands at $64,661.
+This contrasts with Greater Sydney's figures of a median income of $60,817 and an average income of $83,003.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $54,179 (median) and $70,390 (average) as of September 2025.
+From the 2021 Census, household, family and personal incomes all rank modestly in Point Clare, between the 39th and 42nd percentiles.
+Income brackets indicate that 28.6% of the community earns between $1,500 and $2,999 (1,154 individuals), consistent with broader trends across the broader area showing 30.9% in the same category.
+Housing affordability pressures are severe, with only 83.7% of income remaining after housing costs, ranking at the 43rd percentile.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income